SaravananRajaraman/learn/ES6-The_Right_Parts/let Vs var Vs const.md

 	const x = 3;
 	const y = [1,2,3];
 	y[0] = 1 // since its an muatable

+	//if you want to immuatable use Object.freeze()

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA1MTkxNjQ2OF19
+eyJoaXN0b3J5IjpbMTE4MzMxNDc5Ml19
 -->